The questions below have been asked by the local community during open days , one-on-one interviews, information sessions and meetings.

 How much dust will there be?

-The amount of dust that would be generated within the mine site has not yet been calculated and will be the subject of a detailed air quality impact assessment, to be completed once the location and type of activities and numbers/types of equipment are known.
+The amount of dust that would be generated within the mine site is the subject of a detailed air quality impact assessment, to be completed once the location and type of activities and numbers/types of equipment are known.
 The air quality impact assessment will be conducted in accordance with the requirements of the NSW EPA, as specified in the “Approved Methods for the Modelling and Assessment of Air Pollutants in NSW.”
 Emissions of air pollutants will be quantified using NSW EPA-approved emission factors and equations.
 Calculated emissions will be input into an approved dispersion model, configured for local meteorology, terrain and land cover, to predict the extent of potential air quality impacts in the surrounding environment.